-The online application is now open.
-The next deadline for Letters of Inquiry is August 1, 2019 at 3:00 PM EST.
+The online application is now closed.
+The next deadline for letters of inquiry is May 6, 2020 at 3:00 pm EST.

 Our focus on reducing inequality grew out of our view that research can do more than help us understand the problem of inequality—it can generate effective responses.
 We believe that it is time to build stronger bodies of knowledge on how to reduce inequality in the United States and to move beyond the mounting research evidence about the scope, causes, and consequences of inequality.

 - “Programs” are coordinated sets of activities designed to achieve specific aims in youth development.

 - “Policies” are broader initiatives intended to promote success through the allocation of resources or regulation of activities.
 Policies may be located at the federal, state, local, or organizational level.

 - “Practices” consist of the materials and activities through which youth development is enabled (e.g., coaching, mentoring, parenting, peer interactions, teaching).
 Practices involve direct interaction with youth (though not necessarily in person, as technology affords direct interaction from anywhere).

 Proposals for studies are evaluated based on their fit with our interests in reducing inequality; the strength and feasibility of their designs, methods, and analyses; their potential to inform change; and their contribution to theory and empirical evidence.

 The Foundation does not have a preference for a particular research design or method.
 We begin application reviews by looking at the research questions or hypotheses.
 Then we evaluate whether the proposed research designs and methods will provide empirical evidence on those questions.
 We support studies from a range of disciplines, fields, and methodologies, and we encourage investigations into various systems, including justice, housing, child welfare, mental health, and education.
 The most competitive proposals often incorporate data from multiple sources and often involve multi-disciplinary teams.